How do I find data relating to research collaborations?

 • Analyse domestic and international collaboration rates

-• View co-authorship networks by country, institution, or subject area
+• View co-authorship networks by country, institution, or research area

-• Identify potential collaborators based on research themes or outputs
+• Identify potential collaborators based on research topics or themes

-Within SciVal, Collaboration related data is clearly marked within both the Explore and Compare modules.
+In SciVal, collaboration data is accessible in both the Explore and Compare modules.

 Using InCites for collaboration insights

-• View and compare domestic vs. international collaboration rates
+• Breakdown of domestic vs. international collaboration rates

 • Answered By John Hynes